rajashekar9/shop-management/README.md

 ### Registering users

-You need to send a post request to 'http://<yourMachineIpAddress>:5001/users' //yourMachineIpAddress means ip address of the machine on which docker is running
+You need to send a post request to 'http://yourMachineIpAddress:5001/users' (yourMachineIpAddress means ip address of the machine on which docker is running)

 User details need to be sent in request body as follows:

 let body = {
-    userName: <userName>,
+    userName: userName,
-    gender: <gender>,
+    gender: gender,
-    city: <city>
+    city: city
 }

 Only the first registered user will be assigned 'admin' as his/her role.
 Rest of the users will have different roles

+After firing a request you can see the message 'Successfully registered the user'

 ## Project setup in local machine: